 We plunge into an infinite spiral of consumption and work, without ever wasting a thought about what we really want from life.
 One day, you wake up as a retiree and start to think (maybe way too late): Was that really all?
 Did this given list make me, as an independent person, happy?
 What about my list, my dreams and plans?
 Somewhere along the way, I lost track of my list.
 When did this happen?
 But much more important: What’s on my list?

 This leads to an important question: What makes you happy?
 This sentence is inconspicuous, yet a riddle to countless people.
-The thing is: Your neighbor can hardly answer this question.
+The thing is: Your neighbor can hardly answer this question for you.
 You have to answer it yourself, everything else is a lie.
 Everybody has something that impels them – what’s yours?
 In most cases, it’s the activities that you’re thinking of right now.
-Those that make you forget your phone and time.
+Those, that make you forget your phone and time.
 Find yours, enjoy it, perfect it, decide how far you want to go with it… whatever … the main thing is to be cheerful.
 No matter what it is: I’ll come back to that in a later post.
 Take your time to find it.
-Time is your most expensive asset, after all, once lost or given, time is irretrievable.
+Time is your most expensive asset, after all, once lost or given away, time is irretrievable.
 And you have an advantage over the pensioner from above: You read this article in time.

 Talking about time: “We´ve got time!”, they say.
 Nevertheless, it is more important in our society to be at the destination on time, than to enjoy the way.
 After all, time is running out.
 We quickly choke down our lunch, so we can do something quickly, only to be on time for the next deadline.
 According to this scheme, entire generations vegetate a lifetime.
 People pride themselves with 60 working hours per week, although they hardly get out of bed in the morning and hate work.